-ATTACHMENT C: PROVISIONS
+PROVISIONS

 AUTHORIZATION TO PROCEED.
 Signing this form shall be construed as authorization by CLIENT for Alliance Transportation Group, Inc. (Alliance) to proceed with the work, unless otherwise provided for in the authorization.
 The Parties acknowledge that they have obtained or had the opportunity to obtain the advice of legal counsel prior to signing this Agreement, and that there are no written or oral understandings or agreements directly or indirectly connected with this Agreement that are not incorporated herein.
 The Parties agree that they have read this Agreement and they fully understand and appreciate its contents, that they have the legal capacity and authority to execute it and they have executed the same and make the settlement provided herein voluntarily and of their own free will.
 The parties acknowledge that in executing this Agreement, they do not rely upon any inducements, promises, or representations made by any other party, all of which are specifically disclaimed.
 Further, in entering into this Agreement, Client is not relying upon any express or implied representation made by or on behalf of Alliance that is not specified in the Agreement or the Scope of Services, including, without limitation, the actual or estimated completion date, amount of hours to provide any of the services, charges to be paid, or the results of any of the services to be provided.
 EACH OF THE PARTIES HAS READ THE AGREEMENT CAREFULLY, KNOWS AND UNDERSTANDS THE CONTENTS OF THE AGREEMENT, AND HAS MADE SUCH INVESTIGATION OF ALL FACTS AND MATTERS PERTAINING TO THE SUBJECT MATTER OF THE AGREEMENT AS SUCH PARTY DEEMS NECESSARY OR DESIRABLE.